getjavelin/javelin-mcp/examples/proxy_gateway/README.md

 ![image](https://github.com/user-attachments/assets/290299fe-221b-4ee5-8ab3-3ff02c6bbab5)

-**side note:** Applications like Claude only presently works over stdio, need to use a layer in between.
+Applications like Claude only presently works over stdio, need to use a layer in between.

 ## ⁠Local MCP server with the Local Tools